Dust-to-neutral gas ratio of the intermediate and high velocity HI clouds derived based on the sub-mm dust emission for the whole sky: Abstract

 \section{Abstract}

-We have carried out a multiple regression analysis of the 21\,cm \ion{H}{i} emission combined with the sub-mm dust emission over 80 per cent of the sky at a resolution of 47\,arcmin.
-The method covers the sky contiguously, and is distinguished from the optical absorption line measurements toward bright stars which cover a tiny fraction of the gas.
-On the assumption that the dust-to-gas ratio is proportional to the metallicity, we derived the metallicity of all the \ion{H}{i} components, i.e., the intermediate velocity clouds (IVCs), the high velocity clouds (HVCs), as well as the local \ion{H}{i} gas.
-Major results include that the metallicity of the IVCs is in a range of 0.1 -- 1.5 (relative to the majority of local diffuse \ion{H}{i} gas) with a mode at 0.6, and that a significant fraction, $\sim 30$ per cent, of the IVCs includes the low metallicity gas of $<0.3$.
-In addition, it is revealed that 80 per cent of the HVC Complex~C has a metallicity of $<0.3$, and that the Magellanic Stream has a uniform very low metallicity of $<0.1$.
-We argue that a large fraction of the low metallicity IVC gas may favor a picture of the external low-metallicity \ion{H}{i} gas accretion instead of the Galactic-fountain model.
-In addition, we find that the IVCs show a trend that metallicity of the IVCs increases with velocity decrease, suggesting that the IVCs are accumulating high metallicity halo gas via dynamical interaction at $z<1$\,kpc.
+We derived the dust-to-\ion{H}{i} ratio of the intermediate-velocity clouds (IVCs), the high-velocity clouds (HVCs), and the local \ion{H}{i} gas, by carrying out a multiple-regression analysis of the 21\,cm \ion{H}{i} emission combined with the sub-mm dust optical depth.
+The method covers over 80 per cent of the sky contiguously at a resolution of 47\,arcmin and is distinguished from the absorption line measurements toward bright galaxies and stars covering a tiny fraction of the sky.
+Major results include that the ratio of the IVCs is in a range of 0.1--1.5 with a mode at 0.6 (relative to the solar-neighbourhood value, likewise below) and that a significant fraction, $\sim 20$ per cent, of the IVCs include dust-poor gas with a ratio of $<0.5$.
+It is confirmed that 50 per cent of the HVC Complex~C has a ratio of $<0.3$, and that the Magellanic Stream has the lowest ratio with a mode at $\sim 0.1$.
+The results prove that some IVCs have low metallicity gas, contrary to the previous absorption line measurements.
+Considering that the recent works show that the IVCs are interacting and exchanging momentum with the high-metallicity Galactic halo gas, we argue that the high-metallicity gas contaminates a significant fraction of the IVCs.
+Accordingly, we argue that the IVCs include a significant fraction of the low metallicity gas supplied from outside the Galaxy as an alternative to the Galactic-fountain model.